chris51/VBA-Restaurant-Simulation/README.md

 # VBA-Restaurant-Simulation
 VBA Restaurant Simulation

 A detailed restaurant simulation in VBA.
+Include PED - price sales tradenoffs

 The goal is to teach high school level student the basics of menu planning, pricing and inventory management.
 They will also learn how to read accounting statements (
 P&L, balance sheet and cashflow).